 Receipt sheets (which include the Honor Code pledge) are attached to the exam packet and must be completed and turned in when instructed to do so by the proctor.

 Exam supplies including scratch paper, blue books, earplugs, and Extegrity Exam4 instructions are provided in each exam room.
 Students are not permitted to use any bluebooks or scratch paper other than those provided in the exam room or exam packet.
 Only earplugs provided by the School of Law are to be used and students are responsible to listen for time being called.

 An exam proctor will begin reading exam instructions approximately 15 minutes before the exam start time.
 Students must be in the exam room with their exam at this time.
 If taking the exam on a laptop, it must be booted up and have passed the security check.
 Hand writers must not have a laptop with them in an exam room, unless otherwise allowed according to the professor’s instructions.
 A student entering the exam room after the proctor begins reading instructions will not receive additional time for booting up their laptop, passing the security check, and/or reading exam instructions.

 When instructed by the proctor, write your exam number on the cover page of your exam, bluebooks, and any scratch paper you turn in as part of your exam.
 Handwritten exam answers must be written in blue books in blue or black ink.
 Number the bluebooks you use (1 of 1, 1 of 2, 2 of 2, etc.).
 Proctors will allow time to read the professor’s instructions.
-Other than counting the number of pages of the exam, students are not permitted to turn the page of an exam past the instructions page until the proctor instructs to do so.
+Other than counting the number of pages of the exam, students are not permitted to turn the page of an exam past the instructions page until the proctor instructs them to do so.